-Graduate Certificate Programs in Computer Science
+Graduate Certificate Programs in Computer Science - Online and Campus

 A graduate certificate in computer science is an academic program offered by an accredited college or university that provides practical training in the theories and applications of computer science.
 These programs are designed for college graduates and professionals who hold at a least a bachelor’s degree and who want to add computer science proficiencies to their skill set without having to devote a year or more of full-time study to completing a full master’s program.

 Students in a typical computer science graduate certificate program are only required to take a small cluster of courses – four or five is common – rather than the ten or more graduate courses that are typically required to earn a master’s degree.
 Thus, a graduate certificate in computer science can be completed in roughly one year or less of part-time enrollment.
 In addition, unlike programming bootcamps and computer training programs offered by private, for-profit institutes and educational companies, computer science graduate certificate program confer graduate credits that may be applied toward a master’s degree in computer science or a related field, if and when a student opts to pursue further graduate studies in the field.

 Computer science is the academic discipline and professional field that encompasses theoretical research in areas of computer processing, algorithmic programming, and the design of computer hardware and software, as well as the practical application of that knowledge in the use of computer systems to solve problems and to create products and/or functionalities (such as computer and mobile phone applications).
 Among some of the core knowledge areas in the field of computer science are computer programming in general purpose languages like C and Python, object-oriented languages like Java, and database languages like SQL; advanced mathematical theory statistics, and algorithms; data structures, systems, and analytics; and machine learning and artificial intelligence.